 What is 'ethical' investing?

+That’s the theory, but in practice, a single definition is difficult to provide.
 What one considers ethical, might not be for the other.
-Clear rules and regulations don’t exist in that area.
+This is not helped by the lack of clear rules and regulations in this area.
 Marketers make smart use of terms such as ‘responsible’, ‘ethical’, ‘ESG’ (Environmental, Social and Governance), ‘impact’.

 Ethical vs. 'ethical'